hotab/CentOS-application/Proposal-2.md

 ### Techinal skills
 (ordered by their importance for the project)
-+ CentOS configuration (and other distros in general) - I have skills with configuring CentOS (6.5 and 7) (and other distros in general) for running with hardened security (firewall, SSL for web-server, non-default ports for everything not connected with the public services, SELinux, and so on).
++ CentOS configuration (and other distros in general) - I have skills with configuring CentOS (6.5 and 7) (and other distros in general).
 + Git - I can use it well, including branching, merging branches, forking and so on, but I never made pull requests (excluding the case with multer.js) (I will be writing repo here, and having a skill with an existing repo is important, even if this repo is very different)
 + Bash scripting - I have basic bash skills, I can write basic scripts to do various administration tasks (like configure firewall, pull files from git, pull files from ftp and so on) - should be enough for this project.
 + Python - I have some python skills (2.7.3) (Full understanding of syntax, understanding of functional programming, but no knowledge of special features and no experience in optimising the code in it), and I even wrote one Django site (unfortunately, closed), but I will learn it better for this project before summer - I wanted to do it anyway.